Aman-1412/aman-1412.github.io/_posts/2021-03-25-valorant-agent-abilities-time-guide.markdown

     * Get 2 kills to get another dash
     * Pro tip: You can break Cypher trap-wires with Jett's Dash
 3. **CLOUDBURST (Smoke)**
-    * Duration: 4.5 seconds
+    * Duration: 4.5s
 4. **BLADE STORM (Ultimate/Knives)**
     * 5 Knives; Every kill restores the number of knives to 5
-    * Time between consecutive Burst Fire: 0.45 seconds (Not like it matters, you're not Korean Jett)
+    * Time between consecutive Burst Fire: 0.45s (Not like it matters, you're not Korean Jett)
     * Duration: Until all the knives are used

 ## Killjoy